mayukh-chr/mayukh-chr.github.io/content/posts/Fast-Inverse-Square-Root-Algorithm.md

 In this piece of writing I will try my best on explaining the mathematical, physical and computational reason of it's existence and why it is such an ingenius hack.\

-The reason I am doing this because this algorithm implements concepts from statistical approximation in mathematics, 3D-vectors in theoretical physics, the numerical data storing system in computer architecture, C language, and some bitwise black magic.
-All of which were all taught to me in my 1st and 2nd years of university, just seperately.\
+The reason I am doing this is because this algorithm implements concepts from statistical approximation in mathematics, 3D-vectors in theoretical physics, the numerical data storing system in computer architecture, C language, and some bitwise black magic.
+All of which were taught to me in my 1st and 2nd years of university, just seperately.\

 # The Code